metawake/multi-chain-balance-diff/README.md

 ## Support Development

-If this tool saves you time or money, consider supporting its development:

 **ETH donations (any EVM chain):**
 ```
 0x0a542565b3615e8fc934cc3cc4921a0c22e5dc5e
 ```

+If this tool saves you time or money, consider supporting its development.

-💡 *Hint: This tool monitors balance changes — you can use it to verify your own donation went through!*
+💡 *Hint: You can use this tool to verify your own donation went through!*

 ---